Rajpratik71/Book-reading-notes/effective-java-2nd-edition.markdown

 * If you specify the format in Javadoc, provide a static factory method accepting a `String` parameter so a client can convert between the two forms.
 * Provide programmatic information to all the information provided by `toString`, or clients may try to parse the string to retrieve it.

+#### Item 11: Cloneable ? what does that do..

 #### Item 12: Consider implementing `Comparable`
 * Like the `equals` method, there is no way to extend and instantiable class with a new value component while preserving the `compareTo` contract.
 * If `compareTo` is consistent with `equals`, note that sorted collections (e.g. `TreeSet`, `TreeMap`) use the equality test imposed by `compareTo` instead of `equals` and may break the interface (e.g. `Set`, `Map`) contract.
++ e.g. BigDecimal class
++ Big Difference between compareTo vs equals is that compareTo is parameterized whereas equals is not.
 * Use methods `Double.compare` and `Float.compare` instead of relational operators, which don't obey the `compareTo` contract for floating point values.

 ### Chapter 4: Classes and Interfaces